computational-psychology/computational-psychology-www/content/pages/index.rst

 :url: index.html

 at the Technische Universität Berlin
 ------------------------------------

 .. container:: twocol

    .. container:: leftside

-      We are interested in the question how the perceptual system generates meaningful perceptual categories from a given sensory stimulation.
-The figure below shows a powerful demonstration of the functioning principles of the human visual system.
-Most literate observers readily perceive the line fragments as part of capital letter 'E'.
-The goal of our research is to understand the functioning principles which allow human perception to work as it does.
+      We study visual perception in humans, both experimentally and through computational modeling.
+We focus on the question how meaningful perceptual categories arise from a given sensory stimulation.
+In vision the sensory stimulation is the information available in the light signal incident at the eye.
+We tackle this problem with psychophysical experiments and measure for example how surface appearance is related to physical surface properties under varying viewing conditions.
+We formulate computational models to account for the perceptual judgments observers make.
+In addition, we revise and develop experimental techniques that we can use to reliably assess observers' perceptions.

    .. container:: rightside

       .. figure:: img/metzger_e.png
 		 :width: 15%
 		 :align: right
 		 :alt: Metzger E